 Half Staff Notifications

-Flags are at full staff.
+Flags are at half-staff today.

-Governor Doug Ducey released the following statement:
+In recognition of Memorial Day, Governor Ducey released the following statement:

 Individuals, businesses, and other organizations are encouraged to join in this tribute.